nathansdev/nathansdev/README.md

 ## More about me...

 - 🔭 I’m currently working on AI Integrations (using OPEN AI apis, AWS Bedrock), React on The Frontend,  Flutter, and Dart for mobile 💻.
-- 🌱 In ♥️ with Flutter and its awesomeness 🚀.
+- 🌱 In ♥️ with AI tools and their capabilities 🚀.
 - 👯 I’m looking to collaborate on any Interesting project, especially with other startups.
 - 📫 How to reach me: sabari@fidisys.com | [LinkedIn](https://www.linkedin.com/in/sabarinathan-in/) | [Twitter](https://twitter.com/nathansdev)
 - 💬 Always happy to help, Reach me in [Twitter](https://twitter.com/nathansdev)
 - ⚡  Fun fact: What's the diff between APPLE and ANDROID?.
-Ans: When Android copies its copy, when APPLE copies it's called "Innovation" 👨‍💻.
+Ans: When Android copies its copy, when APPLE copies, it's called "Innovation" 👨‍💻.

 ## Show some ❤️ by starring some of the repositories!